manymoments/manymoments.github.io/_posts/2020-11-30-the-lock-commit-paradigm-multi-shot-and-mixed-faults.markdown

 # Multi-shot Lock-Commit for omission failures

-Unlike the single-shot protocol, this protocol never terminates, it just appends commands to an ever-increasing log of committed commands called *commitLog*.
-Another change is that each time the commitLog is sent, the recipient checks if its commitLog is behind (missing commands) and then updates its log (**learn** about committed commands it missed).
+Unlike the single-shot protocol, this protocol never terminates, it just appends commands to an ever-growing log of committed commands called *commitLog*.
+Another change is that each time the commitLog is sent from a sender to a recipient, the recipient *checks* if its commitLog is behind (missing commands) and then *updates* its log (**learns** about committed commands it missed).

 Once the primary commits a command, we use the boolean *readyToPropose* to indicate that the primary can send a new proposal to append to the log.